ChapatteMateo/ADACADABRA/index.md

 Well, the above correlations are all statistically significant.
 DATA is not lying to us, fine!

-We note strong postitive correlations between wealth class and both fruit&vegetables, dairy and fish which are markers of healthy eating habits.
+We note strong postitive correlations between wealth class and both `fruit&vegetables`, `dairy` and `fish` which are markers of healthy eating habits.
 We note strong negative correlation between wealth class and sweets, soft drinks which are marker of unhealty eating habits.

 We also note a strong positive correlation for wine and negative correlation for water (remember this is the volume of bought water so it does not include tap water).
 Concerning wine, is it not surprising that, as it is wealthy product, its consumption is correlated with the median income.